thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 08 June 2023
+### Daily Rundown on Friday, 09 June 2023

-- The average temperature today is 18.26˚C;
+- The average temperature today is 21.05˚C;
-- With highs of 19.48˚C and lows of 6.82˚C.
+- With highs of 22.54˚C and lows of 8.93˚C.
-- You can expect clear sky for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->